olof-sky/cafe-app/README.md

   Use cards to display inputs/existing cards for Aside and Campaign content.
 UseContext to get cards to state while working and use Publish all-button to send POST request to db.

+  #### Data structure

+  Data provided by Provider in index.js, provider context distributes useFirestore hook. useFirestore contains data state and API functionality.

   #### Card behavior

+  New card button click initiate the card in state with id.
 Update state on inputs, trigger on keydown.
+On img upload showcase the image in new card.
+Each card is an object similar to that of the db structure.
+Ingredients in campaign card have their own id for delete function.

   #### Required inputs